claiduiuc/CLAID-Website/_services/events.md

 #### <u>Upcoming Events</u>
 <p></p>

-**Lantern Festival & Chinese New Year**
+**Friday, February 26th, 7:00PM CST: Lantern Festival & Chinese New Year**

-Join us in-person to celebrate Chinese New Year and the Lantern Festival on Friday, February 26th at 7pm!
+Join us in-person at **Bevier Hall, Rm 132** or **online** (more info TBA) to celebrate Chinese New Year and the Lantern Festival!
 Explore the customs and traditions of the two holidays with presentations, lantern riddle hunts, Kahoot games, and more!

-When: February 26th, 7:00PM CST
-Where: 132 Bevier Hall

 <img src="/images/services/Lantern.png" id="div-desktop" alt="Lantern" width="400"/>